Permutation invariance in last-passage percolation and the distribution of the Busemann process: Introduction

 \subsection{Acknowledgments and funding}

 E.B. was partially supported by National Science Foundation grant DMS-2412473.
 E.E.\ was supported by the EPSRC grant EP/W032112/1.
-E.S.\ was partially supported by the Fernholz foundation.
+E.S.\ was partially supported by the Fernholz foundation and by Ivan Corwin's Simons Investigator Grant 929852.
 This work was initiated in May 2024 while E.S.\ was visiting the University of Bristol and the University of Oxford, which he thanks for their hospitality.
 The travel of E.S. during that trip was supported by AMS-Simons travel grant AMMS CU23-2401.
-T.S.\ was partially supported by National Science Foundation grant DMS-2152362, by Simons Foundation grant 1019133, and by the Wisconsin Alumni Research Foundation.
-The authors would also like to thank Xiao Shen for helpful discussions.
+T.S.\ was partially supported by National Science Foundation grants DMS-2152362 and DMS-2448375, by Simons Foundation grant 1019133, and by the Wisconsin Alumni Research Foundation.
+The authors would also like to thank Xiao Shen for helpful discussions, and the referees for helpful comments and corrections.